GeraldR63/AstroNavi/README.md

 # AstroNavi
 README

+MOST RECENT VERSION WILL BE FOUND IN THE MASTER BRANCH!
+The MAIN branch will be updated by me only after major changes.

 This is a simple AstroNavigation utility.
 It's designed for Blue Water Sailors and Professionals using Nautical Almanac or Long Term Almanac